Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-This Shrimp Shumai Recipe is a staple dim sum recipe of shrimp dumplings with ginger and garlic shrimp, water chestnuts, and a soy sauce mixture!
-It is a perfect seafood appetizer to serve at a party.
+My Shrimp Shumai recipe is a staple dim sum recipe of shrimp dumplings with ginger and garlic shrimp, water chestnuts, and a soy sauce mixture!
+This appetizer is over-the-top amazing!

 Shrimp shumai is one of the most beautiful and tasty Chinese appetizers that is much easier to make than you might think.
 They taste so good and will be the hit of your party!

-Our shrimp shumai recipe is one of my favorite party food ideas!
+My shrimp shumai recipe is one of my favorite party appetizer!
 This shumai recipe draws on traditional Cantonese flavors and simple ingredients for a perfect balance of texture and flavor.
+It is a perfect seafood appetizer to serve at a party.

 Jump to: